Housing

 Never send money or your passport information to anyone!

 There are many scam announcements online.
 Do not send money or your passport details to anyone on the open market before you have seen the apartment and signed a contract.
-An offer that sounds too good to be true (e.g. a studio flat under 500 euros in the centre) is usually a scam.
+An offer that sounds too good to be true (e.g. a studio flat under 500 euros in the city centre) is usually a scam.

 Cancel unnecessary applications